ericaraujophd/25fa-cs112/content/week09/proj09.md

+---
+title: Project 09
-# Project 09: Navigate a Maze Using a Stack
+subtitle: Navigate a Maze Using a Stack
+---

 ## Prepare